Fishing & Boating

 • Anglers may fish the entire lake except where posted.
 No bank fishing in the boathouse cove.

-• Anglers must abide by State Rules & Regulations.
+• Anglers must abide by State rules and regulations.

 Fish not meeting the length limit must be immediately returned to the water.